BarbDMC/transport-system-DB/README.md

    -- name: saves the station name, the type of data is character varying.

    -- address: saves the station address, the type of data is character varying.

--trains: contains the trains information of the transport system with the fields:
+- trains: contains the trains information of the transport system with the fields:

    -- idTrain: saves the unique id for each train, the type of data is an integer.